-- European Neighbourhood Instrument (ENI)

-- Development Cooperation Instrument (DCI)

-- Instrument for Pre-accession Assistance (IPA)

-- European Development Fund
+- European Neighbourhood Instrument (ENI)209 - Development Cooperation Instrument (DCI)210 - Instrument for Pre-accession Assistance (IPA)211 - European Development Fund

 This action contributes to the development of sustainable and inclusive socio-economic growth in Partner Countries and should ensure development and EU external actions objectives and principles, including national ownership, social cohesion, equity, proper geographical balance and diversity.
-Special attention will be given to the least developed countries as well as to disadvantaged students from poor socio-economic backgrounds and to students will special needs.
+Special attention will be given to the least developed countries, universities in more remote areas, as well as to disadvantaged students from poor socio-economic backgrounds and to students with special needs.